lucm9/My-Personal-Project-Documentation/10.Load_Balancer_Solution_With_Nginx/README.md

 ![4 etc_hosts](https://github.com/lucm9/My-Personal-Project-Documentation/assets/96879757/ccf1c353-3cd1-44ca-95f6-27a67df82e2a)

-Configure Nginx as a load balancer to point traffic to the resolvable DNS names of the webservers
+Configure Nginx as a load balancer to point traffic to the resolvable DNS names of the webservers 'sudo apt install nginx'

 `sudo vi /etc/nginx/nginx.conf`
 ```